WHO WAS JEAN RIBAULT?

 JEAN RIBAULT & HIS RETURN TO EUROPE

 Jean Ribault returned to France after his first voyage to the New World.
-When he returned, he realized that the persecution of the Huguenots was getting much worse.
+When he returned, he realized that the persecution of the Huguenots had worsened.
 In fact, he fled to England to escape the violence.
-In England, Ribault was captured and jailed under suspicion of being a spy; however, after he was released from the infamous Tower of London, he was once more enlisted by Admiral Coligny to take part in yet another voyage to the New World.
+In England, Ribault was captured and jailed under suspicion of being a spy.
+However, after he was released from the infamous Tower of London, he was once more enlisted by Admiral Coligny to take part in yet another voyage to the New World.

 What Was Jean Ribault’s Flagship?